Air Fryer Recipe

 Method

-- In a large bowl, cream together butter and sugar until light and fluffy.
-Add egg, vanilla extract, and almond extract, mixing well.
-Gradually incorporate almond flour, all-purpose flour, and salt.
-Mix until smooth dough forms.
+2. In a large bowl, beat the butter and sugar together until pale, light and fluffy.
+Add the egg, vanilla extract and almond extract, then mix well.
+Gradually work in the almond flour, all-purpose flour and salt.
+Mix until you have a smooth dough.

-- Roll dough into 1-inch balls and place on parchment paper.
-Press thumb into center of each ball to create a well.
+3. Roll the dough into 1-inch balls and set them on parchment paper.
+Press your thumb into the centre of each ball to make a small well.

-- Line air fryer basket with parchment paper.
-Transfer cookies into basket, leaving space between each.
-Air fry for about 10 minutes or until edges are golden brown.
+5. Line the air fryer basket with parchment paper.
+Move the cookies into the basket, leaving space between each one.
+Air fry for about 10 minutes, or until the edges are golden brown.

 Why this works in an air fryer